chron/outpost18/README.md

 ## TODO

+1. Remove gameId from local storage once a game finishes?
 1. Filter visible state to only what players should be able to see
 1. Game lobby / join code
 1. Complicated function abilities